 Annual celebration of the landscape at Box Hill

-Harvest is an annual community event celebrating the Surrey Hills landscape at harvest time.
+Harvest was an annual community event celebrating the Surrey Hills landscape at harvest time.
+This event has evolved into ‘WonderDusk’.
 Hundreds of people gather on Box Hill at dusk to view a site-specific illuminated installation, participate in singing and hear local poetry inspired by the surrounding landscape.

 This unique event aims to reflect the cultural diversity of our communities in an area of outstanding natural beauty which we all share and benefit from.